-- For example, if users would receive information that an entity has reduced its marketing expenses related to a particular line of products (a decrease in non-capitalised costs related to the future), this could signal a lower revenue in the future as a result of a lower awareness of the entity's products.
-Similarly, if the public would be focused on what entities do to prevent money laundering (a risk factor), information about what the entity is doing in this regard could help users of financial statements forming expectations about the entity's future revenue (affected through changes in intangibles such as reputation and brand) as well as assessing the management's stewardship. - Information for assessing how current and future performance is affected by risk/opportunity factors and future-oriented expenses, could be provided without specifying the particular intangible for which the financial contribution will be affected.
+- 5.3 By receiving more granular information about recognised expensesnon-capitalised costs and risk/opportunity factors, users of financial statements would thus have information that would be useful for predicting future performance compared to current performance25. - 5.4 For example, if users would receive information that an entity has reduced its marketing expenses related to a particular line of products (a decrease in non-capitalised costs related to the future), this could signal a lower revenue in the future as a result of a lower awareness of the entity's products.
+Similarly, if the public would be focused on what entities do to prevent money laundering (a risk factor), information about what the entity is doing in this regard could help users of financial statements forming expectations about the entity's future revenue (affected through changes in intangibles such as reputation and brand) as well as assessing the management's stewardship. - 5.5 Information for assessing how current and future performance is affected by risk/opportunity factors and future-oriented expensesnon-capitalised costs relating to future periods, could be provided without specifying the particular intangible for which the financial contribution will be affected.
 The information could thus be provided as either complementary or alternative information to the information on specific intangibles discussed in Chapter 4 or the recognition and measurement of intangibles discussed in Chapter 3.

-Useful information on recognised expenses and risk/opportunity factors
+Useful information on recognised expensesnon-capitalised costs and risk/opportunity factors

-- 5.6 It follows from paragraph 5.2 and Figure 5.1 that information for assessing how performance could be affected by recognised expenses/non-capitalised costs and risk/opportunity factors can be categorised into: - a) Information on investments in unrecognised intangibles (versus recognised expenses used to generate income for the period (expenses of the period)); - b) Information on the use of unrecognised intangibles; - c) Risk/opportunity factors affecting intangibles. - 5.7 These types of information are further explained and exemplified below.
-In the following paragraphs it is proposed that information on investments in unrecognised intangibles and information on the use of unrecognised intangibles is provided in the notes to the financial statements. - 5.8 This chapter, however, does not include any suggestions on whether information on risk/opportunity factors affecting intangibles should be included in the notes to the financial statements or in the management report.
+- 5.6 It follows from paragraph 5.2 and Figure 5.1 that information for assessing how performance could be affected by recognised expenses/non-capitalised costs and risk/opportunity factors can be categorised into: - a) Information on investments in unrecognised intangibles (versus recognised expensescosts used to generate income for the period (expenses of the period)); - b) Information on the use of unrecognised intangibles; - c) Risk/opportunity factors affecting intangibles.